 - Big Brother Instinct: Before leaving for France, Laertes warns his sister Ophelia from getting involved with Hamlet.

-- Chekhov's Gunman: He is introduced in the first act and appears briefly in two scenes before departing for most of the play.
+- Chekhov's Gunman: He is introduced in the first act and appears briefly in two scenes before spending most of the play in France.
 He returns to play a major role in the final act.

-- Death Equals Redemption: Only when he knows he is dying does Laertes reconcile with Hamlet, absolving him of his father and sister's deaths and urging him to kill Claudius,
+- Death Equals Redemption: Only when he knows he is dying does Laertes reconcile with Hamlet, absolving him of his and his father's deaths and urging Hamlet to kill Claudius.

-- Defeat Means Friendshipnote : When it is clear that they are both dying, he and Hamlet reconcile and he reveals all of Claudius' plot.
-This knowledge of his impending death is the final impetus that Hamlet needs to carry out his revenge.
+- Defeat Means Friendship: Or rather, Mutual Kill Means Friendship.
+When it is clear that they are both dying, he and Hamlet reconcile and he reveals all of Claudius's plot.

 - You Killed My Father: His reaction to his father's death stands in stark contrast to Hamlet's behaviour.
 While Hamlet's hesitation to seek revenge proves to be his undoing, Laertes is quite the opposite.
 After hearing that Polonius has been killed, he immediately jumps to the conclusion that Claudius is responsible.
 He returns to Denmark with an army of supporters, bent on committing regicide.

-OpheliaA noblewoman who's dating Prince Hamlet at the start of the play, although the disapproval of her overprotective brother and her pretentious father are putt an end to that.
-Hamlet takes the break-up poorly and bullies Ophelia with innuendos, which does hurts her just enough that the murder of her father pushes her over the edge.
-After that, Ophelia goes mad, barely able to finish a coherent sentence.
+OpheliaA noblewoman and the sometime target of Hamlet's affections—though that is soon put to an end by disapproval of her overprotective brother and her pretentious father.
+On top of that, Hamlet has become withdrawn and consumed with sorrow after his own familial turmoil and now begins to take out his anger against his mother on Ophelia, assaulting her with cruel innuendos and accusations of infidelity.
+And then her father dies, murdered by Hamlet, which pushes her over the edge and into madness.
 It's unclear whether she was even stable enough to keep herself breathing, which becomes important when Gertrude finds her drowned body.
-Gertrude chooses to call it an accident, but if gravedigger and priests know anything about death, Ophelia may just have killed herself.
+Gertrude chooses to call it an accident, but if gravediggers and priests know anything about death, Ophelia may just have killed herself.

-- Barefoot Loon: In many adaptations — theatrical productions, films, paintings, etc. — Ophelia is barefoot during the mad scene.
+- Barefoot Loon: In many adaptations, including paintings, Ophelia is barefoot during her mad scenes.

-- Break the Cutie: Her Trauma Conga Line of her brother leaving, her lover rejecting her, her father dying, and her lover leaving hits her hard.
+- Break the Cutie: The Trauma Conga Line of her brother leaving, her lover rejecting her, her father dying at her lover's hands, and her lover's banishment hits her hard.

 - Brooding Boy, Gentle Girl: Hamlet and Ophelia could be seen as a deconstruction.
 Ophelia is gentle, sweet, and fragile, whereas Hamlet is brooding and angst-ridden, yet both of them are given much more complexity than the simplicity of this trope entails.
-They are alike in many ways; they both have a fragile mental state, and yet act out in different ways.
+They are alike in many ways; they both have fragile mental states and eventually react to their fathers' deaths by (ostensibly) going mad.

 - Dishonored Dead: As her death was likely a suicide, Ophelia's burial is rather low-key.
 When Laertes complains about this, the priest replies that she's only getting a cemetery plot at all on the orders of the king.

-- Expository Hairstyle Change: Some productions have her start out with her hair up (as typical for women of her time) and have it get more and more unkempt throughout the play until it's completely loose, to signify her becoming more unhinged.
+- Expository Hairstyle Change: Some productions have her start out with her hair up (as typical for women of her time) and let it get more and more unkempt throughout the play until it's completely loose, to parallel her becoming more unhinged.

-- Flower Motifs: As part of her trope-naming Ophelia-sequence, she scatters flowers and hands different ones to different characters.
+- Flower Motifs: As part of her trope-naming Ophelia-sequence, she distributes real or imaginary flowers to the assembled court.
 The meaning behind each of the flowers remains open to interpretation.

-- Kill the Cutie: Ophelia, a sweet girl with no enemies, is found drowned in a pool at the end of Act IV, possibly either in an act of insanity or suicide.
+- Kill the Cutie: Ophelia, a sweet, perceptive girl with no enemies, is found drowned in a river at the end of Act IV, possibly in an act of insanity and/or suicide.

-- Love Hurts: Her love of Hamlet is the cause of a great deal of grief.
-A combination of her father's meddling and Hamlet's ill-conceived rejection drives her insane.
+- Love Hurts: Her love for Hamlet causes her a great deal of grief.
+A combination of her father's meddling and Hamlet's callous rejection drives her insane.

 - Love Martyr: Ophelia is utterly devoted to Hamlet, despite his cold rejection and abusive treatment of her.
 This, among several other tragic circumstances eventually leads her to make the ultimate sacrifice: her life.

-- Neutral Female: She shows very little independence and simply acts as a pawn to her father, and then as then motivator for Laertes' revenge after her death.
+- Neutral Female: She shows very little independence and simply acts as a pawn to her father, and then as the impetus for Laertes's revenge after her death.

-- The Ophelia: Ophelia becomes the Ophelia after going mad in Act IV—after her boyfriend stabs her dad through a curtain, her sanity quickly decays.
-Her brother, Laertes, returns to Elsinore from Paris in a rush, but by the time he gets there, Ophelia doesn't even recognize him.
-Her famous "mad scene" consists of singing filthy, bawdy songs that are out of place with her demure mien, strewing flowers, and sobbing over her father's death.
-The Queen later reports Ophelia drowned, saying she was collecting flowers by the riverbank and was so distracted she didn't even recognize the danger when she fell in and sank, but kept singing.
-Her gravediggers darkly assert she was Driven to Suicide, and is now damned.
+- The Ophelia: Ophelia becomes the Ophelia after going mad in Act IV—after her sometime sweetheart stabs her dad through a curtain, her sanity quickly decays.
+Her brother, Laertes, returns to Elsinore in a rush, but by the time he gets there, Ophelia doesn't even recognize him.
+Her famous "mad scenes" consist of singing filthy, bawdy songs that are out of place with her demure mien, strewing imaginary flowers, and sobbing over her father's death.
+The Queen later reports Ophelia drowned, saying she was hanging a wreath of flowers in a willow tree over a river and was so distracted she didn't even recognize the danger when she fell in, but kept singing.
+Her gravedigger darkly asserts she was Driven to Suicide and is now damned.